How Electricity Markets Work

 Why Electricity Markets Matter

 When markets function well, they support efficient resource use and stable service.
-When they do not, the effects can be widespread.
+When they do not, the effects can be widespread — from price spikes to reliability issues.

 Related Articles